How to Import Students in UDISE Plus 2026-27 β Drop Box Method, File Format & Every Error Fixed

 - SDMS validates each row: mandatory fields present, data formats correct, no duplicates, age matches class (Age Matrix check)

-- Rows that pass all validations are imported as new student records in GP (General Profile) state
+- The system imports rows that pass all validations as new student records in GP (General Profile) state

-- Rows that fail any validation are skipped β with an error report you can download
+- The system skips rows that fail any validation β and generates an error report you can download

 - You get a summary: X records imported, Y records failed

 The critical point is step 2 β the header row is how SDMS identifies columns.
 If you rename any column header even slightly, SDMS cannot map that column and either rejects the entire file or imports with blank values in that field.
-This is why using the template downloaded directly from SDMS is mandatory β the column names are pre-matched to SDMS's internal field mapping.
+This is why you must use the template that you download directly from SDMS β the column names pre-match SDMS's internal field mapping.

 | Factor | Drop Box (Bulk Import) | Manual Entry |